bobrz/mountain-project/README.md

 For those that wants to help, a huge help would be a translation of all the content to english or Spanish.
-If you are learning Portugues, it's a good chance to help and practice!
+If you are learning Portuguese, it's a good chance to help and improve!

 This web site don't have the intention to be a travel adventure agency!
 Whoever it's completely non-profit.